Spektrum DX6i Review

 Computerized customization and model memory:

-Obviously the main reason I even have a Spektrum DX6i radio is because it is computerized.
 This means “ADAPTABILITY”.
 Planes and helis of all configuration types can be flown with the ability to program and fine tune many functions to give you precise control customized to your RC model, your skill, ability, and comfort levels.

 With 10 different model memory locations, you will have a powerful tool that will grow with you as you expand and diversify with different RC helicopters, airplanes, or both.
-In short, one radio is all you’ll need.

 Easy Programming:

-There are many computerized radios on the market and I have used a number of them but none are as intuitive to program and understand the menu layout as the Spektrum DX6i.
-The one touch scroll/enter button is the main reason for this.
+There are many computerized radios on the market and I have used a number of them but none are as intuitive to program and understand the menu layout as the Spektrum DX6i and even more so the DX6.

 No more multiple buttons to press or awkward button combinations to remember in order to access certain menus or screens.
 Just click on the dial and scroll to the field you wish to program.
 One thumb operation, logical menu layout, and no BS – pretty much the best system going in my books.